ATIX-AG/foreman_acd/README.md

 - Provide application templates which contains application definition and the required ansible-playbook.
 - Add saltstack support to configure the application
-- Automatically run the ansible playbook after all hosts are deployed
 - More parameter / value validation